chaoscalm/gramado/README.md

 because it is a small system and has only some few features, not all the features needed by a commercial operating system.

-## What are the features of Gramado Operating System?

-The core features are:
+## Kernel features. (see: ama/kernel/)

+> * hw - cpu: Intel and AMD.
+64bit only.
-> * Paging.
+> * hw - mm: Paging.
+Chunck of 2MB, using 4KB pages.
-> * Threads.
-> * FAT16 file system.
-> * e1000 NIC driver.
-> * IDE PATA.
+> * hw - blk device: IDE PATA.
-> * ps/2 keyboard.
+> * hw - char device: ps/2 keyboard.
-> * ps/2 mouse works fine only on qemu.
+> * hw - char device: ps/2 mouse works fine only on qemu.
-> * Serial port.
+> * hw - char device: Serial port.
+(COM).
+Used for debug.

-The desktop features are:
+> * hw - network device: e1000 Intel NIC.
+Works on Oracle virtual box.

+> * sw - Processes: Process structure and Thread structure.
+> * sw - Scheduler: Round robin.
+(Threads only).
+> * sw - Syscalls using software interrups.
+(Traps).
+> * sw - IPC: sockets.
+> * sw - IPC: System messages using a queue in the thread structure.
+> * sw - tty: It has 4 ring 0 kernel virtual consoles in fullscreen raw mode.
+> * sw - tty: General use ttys and ptys for ring3 virtual terminals.
+> * sw - fs: FAT16 file system for boot partition.
+No system partition yet.
+> * sw - posix libc: Ring0 implementation of libc functions called by the ring3 libraries.
+> * sw - network: Small support for sockets.
+> * sw - network: Small ring0 implementation of protocol stack.
+(ETHERNET, ARP, IP, UDP, TCP and DHCP).
+> * sw - display: Bootloader display device.
+VESA.
+> * sw - user: Very small implementation of user structure.
+> * sw - APIs: See zcall/ folder.
+> * sw - One loadable ring0 module, using static address.

+## Userland features.

 > * Display Server.
-See: userland/services/gramland/.
+See: userland/services/gramland/
-> * Window Manager.
-Embedded into the Display Server.
+> * Unix-like commands running in the virtual console.
-> * Terminal.
-See: userland/apps/terminal/.
-> * Shell.
-See: userland/shell/.
-> * Display Manager.
-See: userpand/apps/gdm/
 > * Some few clients connected to the display server via unix-sockets.
-> * Unix-like commands running in the virtual console not connected with the terminal application yet.

-The libraries are:
+> * Ring3 processes can access the i/o ports via syscall.
+(For ring3 drivers only).

+## userland system programs.

+> * zing/graminit/ - The init process.
+> * zing/gramlan0/ - Gramland, the display server.
+> * zing/netd/     - The network server.

+## userland libraries, toolkits and apis.

-> * unix-like library. (rtl)
+> * posix libc - (rtl)
-> * Lib for the client-side GUI applications. (libgws)
+> * Client-sie library for GUI applications - (libgws)
+> * see: zz/omega1/libs/ for all the libraries, toolkits and apis.

+## userland user programs.

+> * see: zz/omega2/apps/ for Client-side GUI application.
+> * see: zz/omega2/commands/ for posix commands.
+> * see: zz/omega2/drivers/ for ring3 drivers.
+> * see: zz/omega2/servers/ for ring3 servers.

+## userland system data.

+> * zz/omega3/assets - Icons for the User Interface.
+> * zz/omega3/base   - All binaries go here to build the final virtual disk.

 ## The source code.